 You must pay the extension fee a minimum of 10 business days before your program/course expires.
 Once a program/course has expired, you will not be able to receive an extension, as expired programs/courses are not retained in the system.

 If you hold a current Real Property Administrator (RPA) or Certified Property Manager (CPM) designation, you may apply to RECA to be exempted from the Practice of Property Management course and exam.
-For further information, please contact RECA Learner Support Services at email@example.com.
+You must provide proof that you are a current member in good standing with the applicable organization.
+The official letter of good standing must be sent directly to Learner Support Services from the granting organization.